pushkin-consortium/pushkin/docs-gitbook/getting-started/installing-pushkin-and-dependencies/ubuntu-install.md

 ### Install Node.js

 To install the latest version of Node.js , follow [these instructions at NodeSource](https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions).
-The instructions are copied below for convenience, but it is best to follow the link in case their instructions change in the future.
+They are copied below for your convenience, but you should follow the link in case their instructions have changed.

 ```bash
 $ curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -